-The majority of the engagements we’re seeing really still fall under the optimization category in the sense that there is an existing vendor in place and there’s maybe a module or two that were never fully implemented, or maybe needed to be repurposed in order to get employee communications out quickly.
-We’re still seeing a lot of contract reviews and partnership reviews, especially for some of the smaller organizations, such as those with under 500 employees who have maybe invested in an HCM or HR technology solution or talent solution, but really have never had the time or the resources to really fully implement it.
+The majority of the engagements we’re seeing still fall under the optimization category in that there is an existing vendor in place and there’s perhaps a module or two that were never fully implemented, or needed to be repurposed in order to get employee communications out quickly.
+We’re still seeing many contract and partnership reviews, especially for some of the smaller organizations, such as those with under 500 employees who have maybe invested in an HCM or HR technology solution or talent solution, but really have never had the time or the resources to fully implement it.
 We would encourage any of you who may have similar situations, to continue to optimize as best you can.

 It would be impossible to give you a full overview of what’s going on in the HR tech space, so we’ll zoom in on three key areas that we’re seeing or will be revived going into 2021.
 Although many companies had to decrease their HR tech expenditures in the past year, there are many organizations that are growing despite the pandemic or whose revenue and capital were not impacted by the pandemic.
-So if you’re in a position to invest further in your human capital and in your HCM technology, this is a really good time to begin because these vendors have been hit, but they’re also still trying to sell.
-There could be a good opportunity for you to optimize or even expand your utilization of the technology with a better deal.
+So if you’re in a position to invest further in your human capital and in your HCM technology, this is the best time to begin because these vendors have been hit, but are also still trying to sell.
+There could be a great opportunity for you to optimize or even expand your utilization of the technology with a better deal.

-The most prominent HR technology trend is talent mis vast anagement.
-Technology has really changed how it has deployed talent, and many people have different interpretations of talent.
+The most prominent rising HR technology trend is talent management.
+Technology has changed how it has deployed talent, and many people have different interpretations of talent.
 From an HR technology perspective, talent management is more than just applicants, finding candidates, and Boolean search.
 There’s been a big shift in the talent management technology space, simply as a recourse to the changing dynamic within the workforce.
-People are working longer than ever before and tenure has decreased especially in the 25-34 demographic, causing talent strategy to specifically address these changing dynamics.
+People are working longer than ever before and tenure has decreased especially in the 25-34 year old demographic, causing talent strategy to specifically address these changing dynamics.
 With this issue being top of mind, there’s no question why talent vendors and talent management technologies have seen such a huge influx of capital.
-We have seen so many acquisitions and mergers take place in the space, specifically its definition has really expanded because of the changing dynamics and because the vendors have recognized that and have for quite some time.
-2020 to allow them to refocus how some of the platforms work.
+We have seen so many acquisitions and mergers take place in the space, specifically its definition has expanded because of the changing dynamics and because the vendors have recognized that and have for quite some time.

 One of the most important trends that we’re seeing in the face of talent management is career planning.
 It’s going to fall into a lot of different buckets because there are so many moving pieces.
 There are vendors who have insights and abilities to zoom in on a more passive career planning approach where you’re able to pinpoint some of the softer skills that may or may not exist in your employee base.